benitomartin/mlops-chicago-rides/README.md

     <img src="/images/taxi.jpg"/>
     </p>

 This is a personal MLOps project based on a [BigQuery](https://console.cloud.google.com/marketplace/product/city-of-chicago-public-data/chicago-taxi-trips?project=taxifare-mlops) dataset for taxi ride prices in Chicago.
 Below you can find some instructions to understand the project content.
-Feel free to clone this repo 😉
+Feel free to ⭐ and clone this repo 😉

 ## Tech Stack